Evolutionary psychology of parenting: Maternal role

-Male/paternal role
+Paternal role

 Males have less investment in potential offspring and are generally less adept in their nurturing skills due to a greater emphasis on genetic reproduction, because any children that their mate births may or may not be their own.
 This phenomenon is termed paternal insecurity.
 However, "Human males do spend a lot of time investing in their kids and they invest quite heavily...That is a sharp contrast with other mammals, including our closest primate kin."
 Research has shown that for this reason, fathers tend to invest more resources in children that look and smell like them.
 Studies have demonstrated that when an infant is first born, males will experience decreased testosterone levels, making them less likely to be abusive, to commit infidelity, or seek divorce.
 Increased levels of investment when a child is first born may be due to the fact that males want to protect their genes and assure the reproductive success of their offspring in order for their genes to be spread.

 Human fathers are involved with their family life as social connections are beneficial and alleviate access to resources.
 Long term monogamous relationships between parental units are necessary for children's improved development.
 From an evolutionary perspective, the well-being of children during their development improves the probability of reproduction for the child, and therefore the continuation of the father's genes.
 Evolutionary perspectives do not see the behavior of fathers who abandon their families, solely based on passing down genetic information, but also through a social perspective as father involvement is an adaptation that has been shaped by the environment and experiences.